hadj-sadok-ilyas/EDRR-LINUX/README.md

 # EDRR---Endpoint-Detection-and-response-Recreation
-This repo contains code mimics the main functions of Endpoint Detection and response systems.
+This repo contains code that mimics the main functions of Endpoint Detection and response systems.